 What determines skin sensitization potency-myths, maybes and realities.
 Part 1.
 The 500 molecular weight cut-off

-One article on PainSci cites Roberts 2013: Does Epsom Salt Work?
+One page on PainSci cites Roberts 2013: Does Epsom Salt Work?

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.